Two children dressed as ghosts in a cloud of smoke in front of a white wall covered with sheets of paper with handwritten letters

 A wide shot of the white staging shows various children on stage, including two dressed as ghosts in the centre.
 There is a man sat in darkness in the wall at the back of the stage

-Commissioned & Co-Produced by WestK.
+Commissioned & Co-Produced by WestK

-Thanks to Yorkshire Dance and ArtsDepot for supporting R&D.
+R&D Supported by Yorkshire Dance and ArtsDepot

 **Stage timings are subject to change